angel-vladov/idea-jquery-templates/README.md

 # idea-jquery-templates
 jQuery live templates for IntelliJ IDEA and Webstorm.
+All templates are ECMAScript 5 compliant.

 ### Installation
 Download `settings.jar` and import it using **File->Import Settings**.